-There are four main components to being an apprentice.
+There are three main components to being an apprentice:

 1. Work on your host farm

-Once you are paired with a host farmer (click here to read more about the matching process), you’ll come to an agreement about what kind of work you’ll do with and for them over the course of the year.
+Once you are paired with a host farmer, you’ll come to an agreement about what kind of work you’ll do with and for them over the course of the year.
 These kinds of expectations will vary between host farms and between apprentices – it’ll be important to hammer out these details at the beginning, even though responsibilities will likely shift and adapt as the season moves along.

 By working alongside your host farmer, you’ll gain practical, hands-on knowledge about specific growing techniques, equipment they use, processes that help them track planting and harvesting schedules, and more.
-These hours that you spend working for your host farmer may be paid or unpaid – each host farm has a different situation.
+These hours that you spend working for your host farmer may be paid or unpaid – each host farm has a different situation, although many apprentice positions are unpaid.
 Regardless, there’s no substitute in farming for actually getting down in the dirt to see how things work.

 2. Mentorship with your host farm

 What makes an apprenticeship different from working as a regular farm hand is the mentorship you’ll get from your host farm.
 The program compensates your host farm to provide you with at least eight hours of one-on-one mentoring, where you’ll be able to cover more of the big picture, background concepts that go into running a farm.
 From seed ordering to crop planning to recordkeeping to business management considerations – this is where you’ll have the chance to ask all sorts of questions about the less obvious parts of farming.

 3. Training at workshops and events

 The Growing Growers Learning Network is filled with knowledge-packed, high-quality, resource-filled workshops and events.
 Core workshop topics include crop planning and seedling production, soil management, small farm equipment and irrigation, integrated pest, disease, and weed management (IPM), postharvest handling and food safety, and farm business planning.